-Click Choose File to insert user shapefile or geoJSON and a chart with the information for the chosen area will generate.
+Click Choose File to insert a user shapefile (zipped in a .zip file) or geoJSON you’re your computer and a chart with the information for the chosen area will generate.
+If the chosen file is too large (~ > 50 mb) the process will likely fail.

 Select an Area: The user can select from a list of pre-defined areas for which to generate the same summaries outlined above.